srvk/srvk-eesen-offline-transcriber/README.md

 This repository can be used to create a Virtual Machine (VM) that contains everything to transcribe (English) audio/ video files and browse the results.
 You can modify any part of the recognizer (e.g. the language model or acoustic model, or the segmentation strategy) to improve results.

+To use, clone the repository, change into the repository, and execute `vagrant up`.

 ### Files in this folder
  * `speech2text.sh` - Transcribe audio/video file and produce several output formats at once (plaintext, subtitles, NIST CTM scoring input, Audacity labels)
  * `vids2web.sh` - Transcribe and create video subtitles and searchable index in a web page